erl987/personalfme/README.md

 **Usually it is not recommended to compile the program manually if using Windows, use the pre-compiled binary instead**.

 The program uses a CMake-based build system (requires CMake version 3.5.0 or higher).
-It is using C++14 and is tested to compile with Visual Studio 2019 Community under Windows.
-It will not compile with earlier versions of Visual Studio.
+It is using C++14 and is tested to compile with Visual Studio 2022 Community under Windows.
+It may not compile with earlier versions of Visual Studio.
 The code is written in platform-independent C++ using platform-independent libraries.

 PersonalFME is usually compiled for *x86* architecture (although *x64* should work as well, but then all libraries